intersystems-community/integratedml-demo-template/README.md

 3x sample notebook files in this template:
   1. A simple JDBC connection from tf2jupyter into a sample data table (Iris flowers) within IRIS's USER.
   2. The above plus a few pandas data frame operatons and read/wrtie samples data into IRIS's USER.
-  3. The above plus some very basic, initial SQL syntax demox of using IRIS Integrated ML.
+  3. The above plus some very basic, initial SQL syntax demox of using IRIS IntegratedML.

 ## Demo environment topology
 <p align="center">